-- 1. The Director/Circulation Staff will use the phone paging system to announce the evacuation to the staff; the Staff will then alert the public. - 2.
-Secure the money in the Black File Cabinet (if time warrants) - 3.
+- 1. The Director/Circulation Staff will use the PA system to alert the staff and the public. - 2.
+Secure the money (if time warrants) - 3.
 Staff should get flashlights and evacuate themselves and patrons from the library. - 4.
 Secure all doors as though closing time - 5.
 As the evacuation proceeds, staff should look for signs of anything unusual or ways that a bomb could be hidden.
 Information should be given to the person in charge once outside the library. - 6.
-Once outside the Library, staff should gather in the Middle/Intermediate School Parking Lot to wait for further instructions.
+Once outside the Library, staff should gather in the Parking Lot to wait for further instructions.
 Each department should take a head count and report any missing staff members.